 Each student is trained in the definition of bullying.
 The definition is also printed in the student handbook.
 During the first three weeks of school, each child is trained in the school rules as well as what bullying is, and what to do in the case of bullying.
 Students are rewarded for positive behavior with yellow slips (caught demonstrating Franklin values) and purple slips (intervening in a potential bullying situation by telling an adult at home and at school, helping remove the student victim from the situation, or standing up to the bully).
 Students take an anti-bullying pledge as well.
 Franklin has a merit program.
 If students keep 90-100 merits during a 12-15 week period, they are rewarded first with a Franklin "I'm a Franklin Friend" T-shirt and then other rewards.
 All employed adults on campus wear orange vests during recesses to ensure that they are visible as well as to prevent situations.
-Anti-bullying policies are reinforced through Student Committee assemblies, classroom meetings, and DARE instruction.Franklin's Emergency Safety Plan is updated each year in August and September and are submitted to the SMMUSD Board at the end of January.
+Anti-bullying policies are reinforced through Student Committee assemblies, classroom meetings, and DARE instruction.
+Franklin's Emergency Safety Plan is updated each year in August and September and are submitted to the SMMUSD Board at the end of January.

-Suspensions and Expulsions

-School 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the School 2016-17 2017-18 2018-19

-Suspensions Rate 0.8 0.1 0.0
+Suspensions Rate 0.1 0.0 0.1

 Expulsions Rate 0.0 0.0 0.0

-District 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the District 2016-17 2017-18 2018-19

-Suspensions Rate 1.9 2.1 2.4
+Suspensions Rate 2.1 2.4 2.0

 Expulsions Rate 0.0 0.0 0.0

-State 2015-16 2016-17 2017-18
+Suspensions and Expulsions for the State 2016-17 2017-18 2018-19

-Suspensions Rate 3.7 3.7 3.5
+Suspensions Rate 3.6 3.5 3.5

 Expulsions Rate 0.1 0.1 0.1